learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 Recall from the last lab that you had a training accuracy close to 90% and a test set accuracy close to 76%.

 As with your previous machine learning work, you should be asking a couple of questions:
-- Is there a high bias? yes/no
+- Is there high bias? yes/no
-- Is there a high variance? yes/no
+- Is there high variance? yes/no

-In this lab, you'll use the a train-validate-test partition to get better insights of how to tune neural networks using regularization techniques.
+In this lab, you'll use the a train-validate-test partition as well as a validation set to get better insights of how to tune neural networks using regularization techniques.
 You'll start by repeating the process from the last section: importing the data and performing preprocessing including one-hot encoding.
-Then, just before you go on to train the model, you'll see how to include a validation set.
 From there, you'll define and compile the model like before.
 However, this time, when you are presented with the `history` dictionary of the model, you will have additional data entries for not only the train and test set but also the validation set.

 ## Objectives